 The guaranteed portfolios are managed to deliver a minimum return.
-The portfolios are segmented based on, among other things, guarantee level, duration and size of customer buffers.
+The portfolios are segmented based on, among other things, guarantee level, the age of the insurance taker and duration and size of customer buffers.
 The exposure to market risk is dependent on the size of customer buffers.
-When buffers are enough, investment risk is increased in order to achieve a competitive return for customers.
+When buffers are enough, investment risk is increased to achieve a competitive return for customers.
 If customer buffers are limited or the contracts are under-reserved, the risk of Storebrand having to contribute to covering guaranteed returns is limited by investing in interest-bearing securities that correspond to the liability.
 Dynamic equity allocation is used to adjust the investment risk to changes in risk-bearing capacity.